microsoft/terminal/doc/specs/#13000 - In-process ConPTY.md

 The idea is that we can translate Console API calls directly to VT at least as well as the current VtEngine setup can.
 For instance, a call to `SetConsoleCursorPosition` clearly translates directly to a `CUP` escape sequence.
 But even complex calls like `WriteConsoleOutputAttribute` which have no VT equivalent can be implemented this way by first applying the changes to our local text buffer and then serializing the affected range back to VT.
-Since the Console API is extremely limited (only 16 colors, etc.), the serialization code will similarly be extremely simple.
+Since the Console API is fairly limited (only 16 colors, etc.), the serialization code will often be equally simple.
 That's also how VtEngine currently works, but instead of doing it asynchronously in the renderer thread, we'll do it synchronously right during the Console API call.

-Apart from the Console API, the "cooked read" implementation, which handles our builtin "readline"-like text editor, will need to receive significant changes.
+Apart from the Console API, the "cooked read" implementation, which handles our builtin "readline"-like text editor, will need to receive some larger changes.
 Currently it shows popups on top of the existing content and uses `ReadConsoleOutput` and `WriteConsoleOutput` to backup and restore the affected rectangle.
 This results in exactly the same issues that were previously outlined where our text buffer implementation may be different than that of the hosting terminal.
 Furthermore its current popup implementation directly interfaces with the backing text buffer and its translation relies on the existence of VtEngine.